 Choosing the crib your newborn will be sleeping in is one of the biggest decisions you’ll make as a new parent.
-For peace of mind, you owe it to yourself and baby to have a sturdy crib in your nursery that provides a secure space while they sleep.
-After all, it’s where your newborn will spend majority of their time during the first few months (up to 16 hours a day, in fact), so it’s essential this piece of furniture passes all safety standards with flying colors.
+For peace of mind, select a sturdy crib for your nursery that provides a secure space while they sleep.
+After all, it’s where your newborn spends most of their time during the first months.
+Up to 16 hours a day, in fact!
+So it’s essential this piece of furniture passes all safety standards with flying colors.

-Finding the right crib requires safety knowledge and industry regulations and choosing the best option that suit your needs and budget.
+Finding the right crib requires safety knowledge and industry regulations.
+And choosing the best option that suits your needs and budget.

 Did you know that cribs are federally regulated?
 Your best bet for a baby crib is to buy new, since regulations from 2011 onward have become more stringent from the Consumer Product Safety Commission.
 This happened due to linked deaths from drop-side cribs over the years.
 These new standards enforce additional durability testing and warning labels so you’re kept well-informed as a consumer.
 You can also research certifications and safety through the Juvenile Products Manufacturers Association to find models and recent recalls.